ChanyoungPark88/zillows_analysis/README.md

 ## 1. Project objective

-The objective of the project is to select a city in the United States and retrieve housing information in order to analyze properties.
+The goal of the project is to select a city in the United States and retrieve housing information to analyze properties.
 The foundational data is scraped from Zillow.
 All housing information within the area is obtained through the Search Listing API, while detailed information on specific properties is sourced from the Property Details API.

 ## 2. Technical Stack

 - Programming Language
-  - Python: The primary language used for overall logic and data processing.
+  - Python: The primary language used for the main logic and data handling.
 - Web Framework & Library
   - Streamlit: A Python library used to construct the frontend of the web application.
 - Data Analysis & Processing